ChanthMiao/ghc-wiki-mirror/api-annotations.md

 Sections delimited by "RAE" are questions that should be answered in the final version of this design.
 Once such a question is answered, please delete the question.

-## Naming
+## What are "API annotations" and "exact-printing"?

 Taking an AST tree and converting it into a string that looks like what the user originally wrote is called *exact-printing*.
 An exact-printed program includes the original spacing and all comments.

 We use the term *API Annotations* to refer to the extra bits of information included in the AST only for the purposes of exact-printing.
+For example:
+* An if-then-else node in the syntax tree will include the precise location of the `if`, `then`, and `else` keywords
+* An list-comprehension node such as `[ f x | x <- xs, x > 3 ]` will include the locations of the `[`, `|`, and `]` punctuation; its statements will include the location of the comma separators.
+* Every node will contain the locations and content of "nearby" comment (see XXX for what "nearby" means) In total, every visible part of the original program will be represented somewhere in the AST.

-By definition, API annotations are used only for exact-printing;
-they are not otherwise consulted during compilation.
+By definition, API annotations are used only for exact-printing; they are not otherwise consulted during compilation.

 **RAE:** Why are these called API annotations?
 I would think "keyword annotations" or "exact-printing annotations" (EPAs, for short) would be better. **End RAE**

 ## Goals

-The reason to include API annotations is to perform exact-printing, both without and with possible changes to the AST.
+The reason to include API annotations is to perform exact-printing, so that an IDE can render a program exactly as the user wrote it, comments and all.

+Moreover, it should be possible to preserve much of this layout information across refactorings of the AST.
 For example, a tool might want to float out a local definition from a `where` clause to become a top-level definition.
 It should be possible to do this without disrupting the user's stylistic choices and comments.